-GUS is a tool to assist lenders in their underwriting decisions.
-The Agency reserves the right to terminate the lender's access to GUS in the event of any default under the terms of the agreement to utilize GUS or any lender's suspension, withdrawal or termination of approval to participate in the SFHGLP.
+The Agency reserves the right to terminate the lender's approved lender status in the event of any default under the terms of the lender agreement.

-Other than a lender's suspension, withdrawal or termination of approval to participate in the SFHGLP, a lender may be suspended from accessing GUS if (not all inclusive):
+A lender's suspension, withdrawal, or termination of approval to participate in the SFHGLP may be pursued if (not all inclusive):

-- A lender fails to provide the Agency with information that is true, complete and accurate. - Omission of any material fact on any application, other documents, or oral representation made to the Agency when seeking a Loan Note Guarantee. - A lender has a 30-, 60- or 90- day delinquency rate or loss claim rate more than 50% higher than the average 30-, 60- or 90- day delinquency rate or loss claim for all guarantees issued in the Agency's portfolio.
-This can be measured within a geographic area of the nation also. - Misuse of GUS in accordance with terms and conditions of the agreement to utilize the System.
+- A lender fails to provide the Agency with information that is true, complete and accurate. - Omission of any material fact on any application, other documents, or oral representation made to the Agency when seeking a Loan Note Guarantee. - A lender has a 30-, 60-, or 90- day delinquency rate or loss claim rate more than 50% higher than the average 30-, 60-, or 90- day delinquency rate or loss claim for all guarantees issued in the Agency's portfolio.
+This can be measured within a geographic area of the nation. - Misuse of GUS in accordance with terms and conditions of the agreement to utilize the System.